evekb/evedev-kb/common/esi/docs/Api/OpportunitiesApi.md

 Get opportunities tasks

-Return a list of opportunities tasks  ---  Alternate route: `/v1/opportunities/tasks/`  Alternate route: `/legacy/opportunities/tasks/`  Alternate route: `/dev/opportunities/tasks/`   ---  This route is cached for up to 3600 seconds
+Return a list of opportunities tasks  ---  This route expires daily at 11:05

 ### Example
 ```php